 Among the indigenous buildings, in addition to the Greenman houses, is the shipyard forman's home, the Edmundson House (1860), now the Pugsley Clock Shop.
-It is another two-story, Greek Revival, three-bay, clapboard house, on stone Several of the indigenous buildings are associated with a mill the Greenmans operated, including the former power house (1890), now the Packard Exhibit, an oblong brick industrial building; a square, Georgian, gambrel-roofed, three-story mill building (1865), now the Stillman Building; a machine shop (1890), now the Wendell Building; a work shop (1841), now the Children's Museum; an 1842 barn, now the Nantucket Cooperage; and a shed of uncertain date now used to house the Block Island Hand Pumper.
+It is another two-story, Greek Revival, three-bay, clapboard house, on stone foundations.
+Several of the indigenous buildings are associated with a mill the Greenmans operated, including the former power house (1890), now the Packard Exhibit, an oblong, brick industrial building; a square, Georgian, gambrel-roofed, three-story mill building (1865), now the Stillman Building; a machine shop (1890), now the Wendell Building; a work shop (1841), now the Children's Museum; an 1842 barn, now the Nantucket Cooperage; and a shed of uncertain date now used to house the Block Island Hand Pumper.
 A Greenmanville church (1851) is preserved; it is a Greek Revival clapboard building with a square, two-stage belfry.

 Probably the most spectacular building among those moved from elsewhere is the New York Yacht Club Building (1845) from Hoboken, New Jersey, attributed to Andrew Jackson Davis.
-It is a $1\frac{1}{2}$ -story, gable-roofed structure with flared eaves and vertical wood siding.
-The double doors and windows have diamond glaz-The entrance has a lancet arch transom.
+It is a l^{1}{2} -story, gable-roofed structure with flared eaves and vertical wood siding.
+The double doors and windows have diamond glazing.
+The entrance has a lancet arch transom.
 The bracketed eave overhangs are trimmed with a continuous row of drop finials.
 The New Shoreham Lifesaving Station from Block Island (1874) is of similar mass and proportions in the Stick Style.
 It has similar vertical-board siding, and its wide roof overhangs are supported by triangular brackets and exposed rafter ends.

-Description
+UNITED STATES DEPARTMENT OF THE INTERIOR NATIONAL PARK SERVICE

-CONTINUATION SHEET
+Description ITEM NUMBER CONTINUATION SHEET